Billings Central Catholic High School

-Billings Central Catholic High School is a private, Roman Catholic high school in Billings, Montana, United States.
-It is one of three Catholic high schools in the Roman Catholic Diocese of Great Falls-Billings.
+Billings Central Catholic High School is a private, Catholic high school in Billings, Montana, United States.
+It is one of three Catholic high schools in the Diocese of Great Falls–Billings.

 Background

 Billings Central Catholic opened in 1944 with its first class graduating in 1948.
 It was the first diocesan Catholic high school in the Diocese of Great Falls in eastern Montana.
 A new building was completed in 1947 and "Billings Central Catholic" has been located there since.

 In 1987, Billings Central Catholic joined the parish schools at Holy Rosary, Little Flower, St. Pius and St. Patrick's to consolidate into one Catholic school system in Billings known as Billings Catholic Schools.